 Hydrocarbons are flammable, but, safeguards and proper technician training can mitigate issues.
 These options lead to high energy efficiency, have good thermodynamic properties, and are more affordable than HFC refrigerants.

 One of the world’s oldest forms of refrigerant is water.
 It has no toxicity and has zero global warming potential.
 But water cannot be used in refrigeration systems below 0 degrees Celsius, as it would freeze in the pipes.
 This alternative is most often used in building air conditioning systems.

 When refrigerants need to be replaced, they must be removed by a certified technician to prevent venting into the atmosphere.
 The gas then needs to be securely taken to a facility to be reclaimed, where impurities will be removed for reusing the gas, or destroyed.
 Gas that is recovered must be stored without leakage.

 Given the measurable environmental and financial benefits to phasing out HFCs and repairing leaks, why aren’t more supermarkets stepping up?
 Even though many supermarkets are part of national corporations, the refrigerant decisions are typically left up to the individual store owners or managers.
 However, an individual store within a chain is unlikely to make purchasing shifts or even use its budget to monitor and repair leaks, unless headquarters has made a companywide commitment.

-This is why Green America is urging major supermarkets, beginning with Walmart, to phase out HFCs, set leak requirements, and commit to responsible disposal of refrigerants in all of its stores.
+This is why Green America is urging major supermarkets like Walmart and Trader Joe's to phase out HFCs, set stricter leak and repair systems, and commit to responsible disposal.